-- Plot the data and visually verify that the extrapolated value makes sense. - Use a low-order polynomial based on nearest-neighbor data points.
-A linear or quadratic interpolant, for example, would yield a reasonable estimate of y(14) for the data in Fig. 3.4. - Work with a plot of $\log x$ vs. $\log y$, which is usually much smoother than the x-y curve, and thus safer to extrapolate.
+• Work with a plot of $\log x$ versus $\log y$, which is usually much smoother than the x-y curve and thus safer to extrapolate.
 Frequently this plot is almost a straight line.
 This is illustrated in Fig. 3.5, which represents the logarithmic plot of the data in Fig. 3.4.